-Lecturer, Political Science and Ethics, Politics & Economics; Director of Graduate Studies African Studies; Director of Undergraduate Studies, Department of Political Science
+Lecturer, Political Science and Ethics, Politics & Economics; Director of Graduate Studies, African Studies; Co-Director, Genocide Studies Program; Director of Undergraduate Studies and Associate Chair, Department of Political Science

 115 Prospect St, Room 432